pauly/lightwaverf/README.md

-    yes | sudo apt-get install git-core ruby git clone git@github.com:pauly/lightwaverf.git # you don't need much from here, but have the whole source anyway cd lightwaverf && crontab cron.tab # set up the timer and energy monitor sudo gem install lightwaverf # or build the gem locally if *say* rubygems.org is down! see below cp lightwaverf-config.yml && vi ~/lightwaverf-config.yml # and put in your rooms and devices lightwaverf dining lights on # pair one of your devices like you would with any remote control
+    yes | sudo apt-get install git-core ruby git clone git@github.com:pauly/lightwaverf.git # you don't need much from here, but have the whole source anyway cd lightwaverf && crontab cron.tab # set up the timer and energy monitor sudo gem install lightwaverf # or build the gem locally, see below cp lightwaverf-config.yml ~ && vi ~/lightwaverf-config.yml # and put in your rooms and devices lightwaverf dining lights on # pair one of your devices like you would with any remote control

 ## how to build the gem from the source